croningp/tutorial_icdl_epirob_2017/index.md

 Our aim is to highlight the potential benefits of interdisciplinary work at the interface of physics, chemistry, robotics and AI.

+### Tutorial schedule

+Shedule + we are looking for a invited speaker

+### Selected papers

+- Dropbot
+- Robots vs Humans
+- submitted flowbot and droplet analysis/surfbot